 TELLURIDE VIA FERRATA RECAP

-This past summer, the Via Ferrata experienced two significant rockfall events.
-TMtC worked with our Via Ferrata Sustainability Fund Partners – Mountain Trip, San Juan Outdoor Adventure, San Juan Mountain Guides, Telluride Mountain Guides and Peak Mountain Guides – to clear the route and make it passable to the public.
+TMtC worked with our Via Ferrata Sustainability Fund Partners – Mountain Trip, San Juan Outdoor Adventure, San Juan Mountain Guides, Telluride Mountain Guides and Peak Mountain Guides – to coordinate volunteer maintenance efforts.

 REGIONAL CLIMBING RECAP